 This definitive guide cuts through the complexity.
-We provide a complete, step-by-step framework for sourcing commercial bedding sets—sheets, duvet covers, and pillowcases—that deliver the perfect balance of luxury, durability, and long-term value for your hotel.
+We provide a complete, step-by-step framework for sourcing commercial bedding sets—bed sheets, duvet or duvet covers, and pillow inserts or pillowcases—that deliver the perfect balance of luxury, durability, and long-term value for your hotel.

-Part 1: Why Your Bedding Set Choice Matters More Than You Think
+Part 1: Why Your Hotel Bedding Set Choice Matters More Than You Think

 Hotel bedding is not a commodity; it’s a critical touchpoint.
 It affects: